-4 CE Credit Hours — LDI Approved
+4 CE Credit Hours — LDI Approval Pending

 Medicare and Medicare Advantage — Producer Training